suneeta-mall/fable-flow/docs/curious-cassie/index.md

   <div class="theme-item">
     <h4>🌟 Diversity in Science</h4>
-    <p>Celebrating scientists from all backgrounds and showing that anyone can be a discoverer</p>
+    <p>Scientists from all backgrounds, showing anyone can be a discoverer</p>
     <ul>
       <li>Historical scientists</li>
       <li>Different cultures</li>